 Most facilities find that the most difficult part of switching to PFAS-free firefighting foam is the disposal process.
 Before you can bring in new, PFAS-free foam, you need to carefully dispose of the PFAS-based foams in storage and in your fire suppression system.
 Disposal should be done in compliance with your local environmental regulations to ensure excess contaminants are not released into the local environment, groundwater, or drinking water.

 When making the transition from PFAS-based foam to fluorine-free foam, if you plan to use any of the same equipment, you’ll need to ensure that equipment is free from contamination before you refill it.
 Generally, this process requires that you fully discharge the tank, truck, or fire suppression system, and then wash any components with washing water that is then properly disposed of.

-Depending on your industry’s regulations, you may have to comply with specific contamination levels, which may dictate more thorough cleaning processes or the replacement of some components that PFAS may have seeped into.
+Depending on your industry’s regulations, you may have to comply with specific contamination levels, which may dictate more thorough cleaning processes or the replacement of some components that PFAS may have seeped into if it wasn’t stored properly.
 Generally, this process is fairly simple but may require the replacement of some minor components.

 Making the switch to PFAS-free firefighting foam is essential for some facilities in states that have already banned the use of PFAS-based foams.
 For others, choosing to switch to PFAS-free firefighting foam is both a smart environmental and business decision.
 The EPA has been clear about its PFAS action plan, and it seems that PFAS-based foams are slowly but surely on their way out.